zack-bitcoin/amoveo-c-miner/docs/suggestions.md

 I had never heard of bsf and bsr instructions, but it looks like they might be doing exactly what I need.

 https://en.wikipedia.org/wiki/De_Bruijn_sequence

+Report back with performance difference.
+I'm curious.

+The only time I've ever used the instruction was in C#.
+To call it I allocated unmanaged memory and assigned x86 OP Codes to it, then assigned that memory to a delegate.

+The overhead of calling a delegate plus the transition from unmanaged to managed code ended up causing it to be 3x slower than a C# De Bruijn function but only 20 percent slower than using a naive for loop